sealangdotorg/sea/.github/ISSUE_TEMPLATE/question.md

 ---

 **Ask a question about this project**

-Please do assign the `question` label to this issue.
+Please assign the `question` label to this issue.